If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can You Clean Air Ducts With a Shop Vac?

-You can clean air ducts with a shop vac.
+Yes, you can clean the accessible portions of your ducts with a shop vac.
 We recommend the Vacmaster Wet/Dry Industrial Vacuum Cleaner.
-It has a peak power of five horsepower, a four-gallon capacity, and wet and dry functions.
+It has a peak power of five horsepower and a long hose, making it effective for reaching debris inside the vents.

 How Do You Get the Musty Smell Out of Ducts?